Here are 7 ideas for how employers can ease employees’ anxieties before reentering the office:

 - Company-Wide Communication: Create an open and honest dialogue addressing the discomfort and anxiety employees may be feeling about coming back into the office.
 By surveying employees preemptively before reentering the office, leadership can be aware of the reactions ahead of time and address them appropriately.

-- Promoting Mental and Telehealth Benefits: The last few months have likely been very stressful for employees, and thoughts about returning to the office may not help ease anxieties.
+- Promoting Mental and Telehealth Benefits: According to a Pew Research study in spring 2021, more than 20% of Americans are experiencing high levels of psychological distress.
+The last 14+ months of stress and uncertainty has likely impacted many employees in a variety of ways.
 Remind employees of the relevant health benefits available to them.
 If able, consider hosting other wellness events, like book clubs, social distanced yoga classes, meditation or providing other mental health resources.

 - Branding your Return: Consider branding your return to the office in a way that is positive and personalized to the company culture.
 Along with branded social distancing and policy reminders, consider including encouraging notes and team slogans on signage around the office.
-While many offices are encouraging or requiring employees to wear masks or other PPE throughout the extent of the workday, consider designing branded masks and preparing packages of PPE and sanitizers if possible.
-This can help promote camaraderie while ensuring every employee has access to proper PPE.
+While many offices are requiring employees to wear masks throughout the extent of the workday, consider designing branded masks and preparing packages of PPE and sanitizers if possible.

-- Train employees ahead of time: Prior to returning to the office, consider hosting a virtual training to discuss expectations and lay out expectations for what the new world of work will look like.
-Addressing this ahead of time leaves less to the imagination and can help provide some comfort and security with less uncertainty.
+- Train employees ahead of time: Prior to returning to the office, consider hosting a virtual training to discuss expectations and lay out expectations for what will be expected of employees upon return and how the office or work atmosphere may have changed.
+Consider factors such as new health and safety procedures, dress codes, what the phasing in process may look like, and how to work with a hybrid team, if applicable.
+Addressing this ahead of time leaves less uncertainty and can help provide some comfort and security as employees can plan ahead.

 While planning your return to the office, give employees time to prepare.
 If possible, inform employees of when they will be expected to return to the office even months in advance, even if it is just an estimate and subject to change.
 Having plenty of time to mentally prepare and a specific date in mind can help reduce the uncertainty of the situation.